-On September 22, 2009 SCE submitted a Variance Request for several geotechnical and hydrological Mitigation Measures related to the 115 kV Subtransmission Line Element.
+On September 22, 2009 SCE submitted a Variance Request to eliminate several geotechnical and hydrological mitigation measure requirements related to the 115 kV Subtransmission Line Element.
 Variance #5 was partially approved by CPUC on October 23.
-The approval was conditioned that the analysis of the effect of installation of a large numbers of new poles that was not anticipated in the original EIR be reviewed and approved by CPUC.
-CPUC requested information from SCE regarding pole number and placements, as well as associated impacts, by construction segment.
-SCE provided an information package November 3, 2009, which is currently under review.
+Variance #5 lessoned some requirements depending on topography and site resources.
+In addition, the approval discussed that SCE now proposes the installation of a large numbers of new poles that were not anticipated in the original EIR and the need for further analysis by CPUC.
+The CPUC requested information from SCE regarding pole number and placements, as well as associated impacts, by construction segment.
+SCE provided an information package November 3, 2009.
+This information is under review by CPUC.